 NAIC staff recommends that the Working Group move this item to the active listing, categorized as a SAP clarification, and expose revisions to SSAP No. 105R to reject ASU 2022-04 as illustrated below.
 As insurance reporting entities are not the buyers (obligors) of supplier chain finance programs, the disclosures in ASU 2022-04 are not relevant.
 Reporting entities that invest in working capital finance programs are the providers of capital (investors) not the buyers (obligors) of such programs.
 Revisions to SSAP No. 105R:

+ASU 2022-04, Disclosure of Supplier Finance Program Obligations is rejected.

 Staff Review Completed by: Robin Marcotte– NAIC Staff, November 2022

 Status: